CPAN-Security/security.metacpan.org/docs/readinglist.md

 * Recitals (60-62): Support period (page 69-71)
 * Recital (64): Point of contact (page 73)
 * Recital (65): Secure by default (page 73)
+* Recital (118): […] establish voluntary security attestation programmes for assessing the conformity of products with digital elements qualifying as free and open-source software […] (page 121)

 #### CRA Articles